Dimensionality Reduction, PCA Intro

 As a data scientist, you always meet a situation, when you have a lot of data with a lot of features.
 You don't even know you are going to use them all or not.
 Is this data structured enough and which features are valuable for my problem.

-So in general, you get data set from one engineering team, after that, you add another data coming from other team and so on.
+So in general, you get data set from one engineering team, after that, you add another data coming from another team and so on.
 As a result, you've got a dataset with a lot of features, which also may not be useful, cause you get it from engineering them and they can give you everything.

-Trying to fit your model with the given dataset might be slow, can take a lot of memory even can be harmful and can affect your learning process.
+Trying to fit your model with the given dataset might be slow, can take a lot of memory even can be harmful, and can affect your learning process.
 So you need to get rid of unuseful and invaluable features from your data, in other words, you want to reduce the dimensionality of your data.

 Let's take a look a the example.
 Let's assume you've got a dataset with a lot of features